Ayurveda and modernization

 Kidneys contribute to the maintenance of a string of essential functions vital for the betterment of the body.
-These bean-shaped organs regulate blood pressure, maintain healthy blood chemistry, keep electrolytes levels balanced, including potassium, sodium, calcium and others.
+These bean-shaped organs regulate blood pressure, maintain healthy blood chemistry, keep electrolytes levels balanced, including potassium, sodium, calcium, and others.
 But the central function of the kidneys is to filter the blood.

 The outcome of the process of blood filtration is urine (mutra).
 Mutra is waste products and excess fluids that flow through the ureters into the basti (bladder).
-Therefore, through the medium of mutra, waste products and excess fluids are eliminated from the body.
+Therefore, through the medium of mutra, waste products, and excess fluids are eliminated from the body.

 But a strike of complications arises when vrikka (kidneys) are targeted and become the victim of some diseases.
 Vrikka is described as the source or root for medovaha srotas (fat tissue channels).
-Any kidney harming medical condition associated with blood and fat may hamper the functional behaviour of the kidneys.
+Any kidney harming medical condition associated with blood and fat may hamper the functional behavior of the kidneys.

 One example that is known as the culprit for kidney damage is a prameha named Diabetes.